laudspeaker/laudspeaker/README.md

 We would love to see you contribute to Laudspeaker.
 Join our slack to get involved.

-A quick how to for contribution:

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/some-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Implement an amazing feature.'`)
-5. Push to the branch (`git push origin feature/some-feature`)
-6. Open a pull request

 ## 🎥 Video Walkthrough

 - Coming soon!